expressjs/vhost/README.md

 Create a new middleware function to hand off request to `server` when the incoming host for the request matches `hostname`.

-`hostname` is a string and can contain `*` to match and characters that that spot in the hostname.
+`hostname` can be a string or a RegExp object.
+When `hostname` is a string it can contain `*` to match and characters that that spot in the hostname.
+When `hostname` is a RegExp, it will be forced to case-insensitive (since hostnames are) and will be forced to match based on the start and end of the hostname.

 ## Examples